 Line of sight computations provide point-to-point information on visibility by means of: (a) mapped lines ― variable coloring of a line drawn on the map between the source and target points; (b) tabulated data for the selected transect; and (c) profiles.
 Lines of sight may be computed from a single point to multiple destinations at regular angular intervals, providing a simplified picture of overall visibility from an observation point.
 However, for a more detailed picture complete viewsheds should be computed.

 Some modeling packages, such as MATLab, provide a number of functions for line of sight and viewshed computation that can be combined in a variety of ways and displayed as 3D visualizations.
 This approach has the advantage of flexibility of both display and access to the computational details and results.
-An example is illustrated in Figure 6‑23, where visible areas are shown in dark blue visible lines of sight in yellow (white) and invisible line profiles in dotted red.
+An example is illustrated in Figure 6‑23, where visible areas are shown in dark blue/dark gray and visible lines of sight in yellow (white) and invisible line profiles in dotted red/gray.
 The computations are based on an offset from the surface of 20 meters.